How much does it cost to do a Pilates session?

 Upfront Payment discount

 In most Pilates studios the length of the commitment will change the cost.
 The longer the commitment the less it will cost.
 Taube Pilates offers for upfront payment of blocks of 10 or 20.
+Blocks usually have a 12 week expiry so that the business can maintain a quarterly cash flow.

 The place and type of business will change the price often.
 Exclusive or private boutique type studios may be able to charge more.